acquia/blt/docs/blt.rst

 -  :doc:`/blt/developer/repo-architecture/`: How code is organized, and why.
 -  :doc:`/blt/developer/project-tasks/`: How to complete tasks on your local computer.
--  :doc:`/blt/developer/dev-workflow/`: How to contribute your code to Acquia BLT.
 -  :doc:`/blt/developer/testing/`: How to write and run tests, and why you should care.
 -  :doc:`/blt/tech-architect/deploy/`
--  :doc:`/blt/tech-architect/release-process/`
 -  :doc:`/blt/tech-architect/ci/`
--  :doc:`/blt/tech-architect/os-contribution/`

 .. _blt-videos: